 Ever since I received my invitation letter to the internship at EPFL, I was excited for many reasons.
-For one, I have been looking forward to visiting EPFL (one of the best research universities in Europe) for years.
+For one, I have been looking forward to visiting EPFL, one of the best research universities in Europe, for years.

-But apart from the academic / research reasons, it is also my first time visiting Switzerland and Europe.
+But apart from the academic and research reasons, it is also my first time visiting Switzerland and Europe.

 Gary Lee, Stanford University, intern in the Biorobototics Laboratory

 I gained both academic knowledge and knowledge about the world around me.